 After a sound educational grounding at local schools he completed his training at King's College, London.
 After a brief period "in the city", he was apprenticed to Linley and Biggs, who made "Whippet" cycles at Clerkenwell Road, London.

-Around 1892 that "C. S" came in touch with F. W. Zimmer, inventor of the "Zimmer" hand power gear, a method of assisting the drive by means of a rocking handle-bar driving an auxiliary chain to the bottom bracket through a ratchet clutch.
+Around 1892 "C. S" became in touch with F. W. Zimmer, inventor of the "Zimmer" hand power gear, a method of assisting the drive by means of a rocking handle-bar driving an auxiliary chain to the bottom bracket through a ratchet clutch.
 Sangster rode a tricycle fitted with the gear, but whether he was commercially interested in it I do not know, possibly it was made in the Whippet factory, and he merely demonstrated it for the inventor.
 The gear must not be confused with the Bricknell gear, which came along some ten years later.

 In 1893 Sangster joined the New Howe Machine Co, taking a position in the Glasgow works under the banner of R. L. Philpot, a leader who was to exercise great influence on the rising young designer.